 - The professional decoration on both the inside and out

-- Insulation to prevent the container from getting too hot or cold
+- Insulation to prevent from getting too hot or cold

 You can also get extra strong locks and padlocks to ensure that your belongings are kept and stored safely and securely when you are not there.

 The use of these as temporary or semi-permanent installations has boomed over the past few years.
 And it’s not just due to the fact that they are relatively inexpensive and easy to customise.

 They are robust enough to be moved between locations – perfect if you are doing the festival circuit and can give you a blank canvass to work from in terms of branding.
 They are sustainable and allow you to help to reduce waste, are cost-effective, can be delivered quickly, and can be made to suit your specific needs.

 Professional shipping containers painters can use high-quality paint to give it the exact finish that you are looking for.
 You can also get units in a range of sizes between 10ft and 40ft – and if this is too small, you can stack them or join them side-by-side.

 This gives you complete flexibility over the features of your stall, it’s size and shape, visual impact, and, consequently, how much you spend.
 There are also second-hand options which will also help to bring down the cost if you wish.

 The Shipping Container Conversion Process